markdown-extended/manifest/mde-manifest.md

 Following the same notation as for *inline images* ([§§](#B6a)), an image CAN be written as a single block alone on a line:

-    A pragraph ...
+    A paragraph ...

     ![alt text](http://test.com/data1/images/1.jpg "My optional title" class=myimageclass style="width: 40px;")

-    Another pragraph ...
+    Another paragraph ...

 This notation MUST be used to build the *table of figures and tables* ([§§](#D8b)).